 6. May Have Anticancer Properties

 The other cancer-fighting substances found in the lemon peel are flavonoids.
 The intake of flavonoids has been shown to reduce the risk of breast and gastric cancers (23), (24).
-The citrus flavonoids called polymethoxyflavones (PMFs) exhibit anticarcinogenic activity by blocking the metastasis cascade inhibiting cancer cell mobility (25).
+The citrus flavonoids called polymethoxyflavones (PMFs) exhibit anticarcinogenic activity by blocking the metastasisi XThe process of cancer cells spreading from the primary area to other parts of the body through the blood or lymphatic system. cascade inhibiting cancer cell mobility (25).

 Despite these studies, the lemon peel should not be considered as a cure for cancer as more research is needed to validate these findings.